-Despite suffering water damage the film in Seaman's camera was able to be developed and the last two pictures taken revealed the important fact that both skiers actually reached the summit.
+Despite suffering water damage the film in Seaman's camera was able to be developed and the last two pictures taken revealed the important fact that the two men had reached the summit.
 Seaman is shown standing beside the summit cairn, snow goggles up on his forehead, but without skis.
 Hayes is also shown beside the cairn holding a glove and with a pair of skis standing upright in the snow beside him.
-The photographs helped to piece together the events surrounding the tragedy, which remain generally consistent with the 1928 hypothesis of Dr John Laidley (and are discussed in the next chapter), the consequence of which was that in the spring of 1928 it was believed that the missing body of Evan Hayes would be discovered in the vicinity of Rawsons Pass and the Etheridge Range.
+The photographs helped to piece together the events surrounding the tragedy, the interpretation of which remains generally consistent with the 1928 hypothesis of Dr John Laidley (to be discussed in the next chapter).

+In the spring of 1928 it was anticipated that the missing body of Evan Hayes would be discovered in the vicinity of Rawsons Pass and the Etheridge Range.
 On 6th December 1928, Keith Bath led a team of around 20 Millions Ski Club members and Jindabyne bushmen in a search of this area over a 3-4 day period.
 They were on foot and horseback, and generally combed the area in line abreast formation.
 Whilst "the most likely localities were thoroughly explored, no traces could be found.
-Mr Keith Bath, after seeing the nature of the country in the summer time, came to the conclusion that the task, even with a party of 50, would be a hopeless one, as the country is very rugged, and consists mainly of out- crops of boulders, 15 to 20 feet high.
+Mr Keith Bath, after seeing the nature of the country in the summer time, came to the conclusion that the task, even with a party of 50, would be a hopeless one, as the country is very rugged, and consists mainly of out-crops of boulders, 15 to 20 feet high.
 He states that even with men a few yards apart, it is almost impossible thoroughly to inspect the innumerable crevices between the rocks.
 Mr Bath considers that it would be useless to organise another search, and after consultation with the other officers of the club, he has decided to offer a reward of £20 for the recovery of the body.
-He points out that shepherds who are pasturing flocks of sheep are gradually making their way up to the higher levels now that the snow has melted, and those men during the summer season are the most likely to succeed in the search."88
+He points out that shepherds who are pasturing flocks of sheep are gradually making their way up to the higher levels now that the snow has melted, and those men during the summer season are the most likely to succeed in the search."90

 Bath's approach would ultimately succeed, but not until the following summer.
-Perhaps Hayes body remained concealed beneath a snowdrift that didn't thaw over the summer of 1928-9, or perhps no-one went past the site where Hayes body lay.
+The searchers must have passes close to Hayes; perhaps his body remained concealed beneath a snowdrift that didn't thaw that summer of 1928-9, or was screened by boulders.